“We just don’t have time to write!”

-I’ve been playing with CoShedule since it launched in 2013 and I love it because of how it:
+I’ve been playing with CoShedule since it launched in 2013 and I love it because of multiple reasons:

-- Plugins into your WordPress site so you can do everything there.
+- It plugins into your WordPress site so you can do everything there.

 - Syncs with Google Docs and also you can write directly in it.